coolthava/koobits_flutter_app_sample/README.md

 1) At present , unit test coverage for bloc and repo layers are 100%, whilst widget testing needs further work
 2) Retry mechanism for API needs to be added to move out of error state to success
-3) Logic for search can also be improved by using [https://pub.dev/packages/[fuzzywuzzy](FuzzyWuzzy) package
+3) Logic for search can also be improved by using FuzzyWuzzy package